Main Street: Main Street in Ireland

-There have been previous concerns sometimes raised that tax incentives, or the more recent planning ‘exemptions’ have, or may lead to confusion regarding permissible, or recommended interventions in shopfronts, such as removal of shopfront elements or otherwise good quality, traditional shopfronts that are often a feature of main streets, and for example are beneficial in terms of tourism and ‘Tidy Towns’ efforts.
+There have been previous concerns sometimes raised that tax incentives, or the more recent planning 'exemptions' have, or may lead to confusion regarding permissible, or recommended interventions in shopfronts, such as removal of shopfront elements or otherwise good quality, traditional shopfronts that are often a feature of main streets, and for example are beneficial in terms of tourism and 'Tidy Towns' efforts.

-A TV celebrity gardener and presenter Diarmuid Gavin, hosted two series of programmes called ‘Dirty Old Towns’ from 2011-13 on the national broadcaster RTE1 that often highlighted the poor physical state of ‘main streets’ in some well known towns in Ireland and showcased improvements to buildings or gardens in the town centres on or near their ‘main street’.
+TV celebrity gardener and presenter Diarmuid Gavin hosted two series of programmes called 'Dirty Old Towns' from 2011 to 2013 on the national broadcaster RTÉ1 that often highlighted the poor physical state of main streets in some well known towns in Ireland and showcased improvements to buildings or gardens in the town centres on or near their main street.

-In a similar stream, it has been noted in the past, e.g. in the UK by its national print media, that ‘24/7’ full Pedestrianisation of town centres and main streets can lead to passive security issues and fear of use in night time hours.
+In a similar stream, it has been noted in the past, e.g. in the UK by its national print media, that '24/7' full Pedestrianisation of town centres and main streets can lead to passive security issues and fear of use in night time hours.

-Noting likely economic impacts of the Covid-19 emergency (as of April, 2020) on funds and economy, some refinement and redirection of URDF, and RRDF monies also towards more generalised, and labour-intensive refurbishments of main street’s buildings may also have visible tangible impacts.
-This could be in co-operation with Local Authorities, state agencies, and private owners (e.g. subsidised external fabric refurbishments of derelict/ semi-derelict terraced buildings), and potentially project-led led by in-house expertise from for example, the LDA (Land Development Agency), and local Architects/ County Councils, or Heritage Council/ OPW (Office of Public Works), etc. The Urban Institute of Ireland (based in UCD), and the School of Environment and Planning (in DIT) could also help in terms of academic basis, research and development.
+Noting likely economic impacts of the COVID-19 emergency (as of April 2020) on funds and economy, some refinement and redirection of URDF, and RRDF monies also towards more generalised, and labour-intensive refurbishments of main street's buildings may also have visible tangible impacts.
+This could be in cooperation with Local Authorities, state agencies, and private owners (e.g. subsidised external fabric refurbishments of derelict/ semi-derelict terraced buildings), and potentially project-led led by in-house expertise from for example, the LDA (Land Development Agency), and local Architects/ County Councils, or Heritage Council/ OPW (Office of Public Works), etc. The Urban Institute of Ireland (based in UCD), and the School of Environment and Planning (in DIT) could also help in terms of academic basis, research and development.